 As a result, your clothing choices should be comfortable in extreme heat.
 Light fabrics and colors are key.
 Locals commonly wear some form of sandals, flip-flops, or other lightweight shoes.

 For men, daytime summer outfits lean into the aforementioned athletic look.
 Europeans tend to shy away from shorts, but, once the temperature gets hot enough in Spain, you’ll see a lot of skinny jean shorts, knee-length gym shorts, and chino shorts.
 At night, they might switch the soccer look for a fitted jacket over a colorful button-up.
 In the heat of August, everyone prioritizes comfort over style.

 What to Wear in Spain in the Fall

-Spanish style is as diverse as the many regions and dialects that make up this wonderful exciting country.
-If you want to look like a local, focus on what the locals wear in the places you’ll be visiting.
+Spanish style is as diverse as its many regions and dialects.
+If you want to look like a local, research what the locals wear in the places you’ll be visiting.
 Beach fashion dominates the coastal regions of the north and the Basque Country, as well as the scorching hot cities and playas down south.
-More trendy fitted urban styles can be found in places like Madrid and Seville.
+Trendier, fitted urban styles can be found in places like Madrid and Seville.
 It’s all about honing in on a particular region.